BLACK MINERS MUSEUM

 Creating and sharing diverse industrial heritage

-The Black Miners Museum, founded and led by Nottingham News Centre CIC, and directed by leading historian, Norma Gregory, creates and shares diverse industrial heritage content, resources, services and products for educational advance for all.
+The Black Miners Museum, founded and led by Nottingham News Centre CIC, and directed by leading historian, Norma Gregory, creates and shares diverse industrial heritage content, resources, services and products for educational advancement for all.

-Our pioneering work unearthing and bringing to light the under-represented oral histories, narratives, memories and creative representations of former coal miners of Black/ African-Caribbean heritage and other diverse groups within UK mining history as part of the global story of workforce labour and industry, we have inspired and ignited sparks of hope for others by sharing stories of camaraderie, teamwork, collaboration and communication, for the greater good.
+Our pioneering work, unearthing and bringing to light the under-represented oral histories, narratives, memories and creative representations of former coal miners of Black/ African-Caribbean heritage and other diverse groups within UK mining history as part of the global story of workforce labour and industry, have inspired and ignited sparks of hope for others by sharing stories of camaraderie, teamwork, collaboration and communication, for the greater good.

 ‘No Joke’ mix-media artwork by Honey Williams, artist and project volunteers © Black Miners Museum